Sometimes things don't quite go to plan, but we're here to help.

 - When you're playing the pairing sound to your Cocoon, having your phone around 10cm in front is ideal, but even closer can help in some cases.

-- You know when your Cocoon has 'heard' the audio message when the LED turns from blue to flashing yellow/red.
+- You know when your Cocoon has 'heard' the audio message when the LED turns from blue to flashing yellow/red (V1) or from blue to flashing red (V2).

 Check your WiFi details